GeassAthena/translate-blog/README.md

 # translate-blog

-translate from some interesting blog
+translate from some interesting blog.

+make something better.